 These, among other defenses, are examples of not only how to challenge a speeding ticket but also the multitude of options that you could have in your traffic ticket defense.
 The available evidence surrounding your case is key to taking the right approach.

-Both moving and nonmoving violations involving a motor vehicle can have severe consequences.
+Both moving and nonmoving violations involving a motor vehicle can have severe consequences in Asheville, NC.
 But often, the evidence surrounding the violations is inaccurate or mislabeled.
 You should not have to pay for tickets, increased insurance rates, or criminal charges because of the mistakes of others.
-If you have been issued a traffic ticket in North Carolina, put experience and knowledge on your side by hiring an attorney from Doug Edwards Law.
+If you have been issued a traffic ticket in North Carolina, put experience and knowledge on your side by hiring an attorney from Edwards Law.
 Our team will review the facts of your case and help you understand the options available to you.
 You do not have to fight your ticket alone.
 Contact our offices today.